ibm-cloud-docs/cis/compression-concepts.md

 {{site.data.keyword.cis_full}} uses GZIP and Brotli compression for various content types to improve page load times.
 Compression is applied based on the browser’s `User-Agent`.
 {: shortdesc}

-If you're already using GZIP, CIS accepts your settings as long as the appropriate headers are passed in the server response.
+If you're already using , CIS accepts your settings as long as the appropriate headers are passed in the server response.

-CIS only supports GZIP when communicating with your origin server, and can deliver content that is:
+CIS only supports  when communicating with your origin server, and can deliver content that is:

-* Compressed using GZIP or Brotli
+* Compressed using  or Brotli
 * Uncompressed

 CIS’s reverse proxy can convert between compressed and uncompressed formats.
-For example, it can fetch gzip-compressed content from your origin and serve it uncompressed to clients.
+For example, it can fetch GZIP-compressed content from your origin and serve it uncompressed to clients.
 This process occurs independently of caching.

 CIS removes the `Accept-Encoding` header and does not honor it.
 {: note}